Pooling information in likelihood-free inference: Discussion

 \section{Discussion}

 In this work we propose to combine LFI posteriors based on different summary statistics, or based on summary statistics and general discrepancy measures.
-A linear opinion pool of the component LFI posteriors is used for the combination, and guaranteed improved performance is achieved for the pooled posterior mean in terms of asymptotic frequentist risk. {Additionally, if one of the component LFI posteriors is incompatible (with the model), we demonstrate that this component of the pool will receive zero weight asymptotically.
-Hence, not only can this pooled posterior produce guaranteed gains over using the individual LFI posteriors, but it can also be used to guard against the impacts of model incompatibility in LFI, see, e.g., \cite{frazier2020model} and \cite{frazier2021synthetic} for details.}
+A linear opinion pool of the component LFI posteriors is used for the combination, and under appropriate assumptions improved performance can be achieved for the pooled posterior mean in terms of asymptotic frequentist risk. {Additionally, if one of the summaries used is incompatible, we demonstrate that the corresponding component of the pool will receive zero weight asymptotically.
+Hence, not only can this pooled posterior improve point estimation compared to the individual LFI posteriors, but it can also guard against the impacts of model incompatibility in LFI, see, e.g., \cite{frazier2020model} and \cite{frazier2021synthetic} for details.}

+While we consider linear pools to combine different LFI posterios, considering alternative strategies such as non-linear pools or ensemble methods such as stacking and bagging could be an interesting direction for future research.
 Looking to future work, it is of interest to apply similar methods in the context of modular posterior inferences for LFI \citep{chakra2022modular}.
 For discussions of modular Bayesian inference outside the LFI context see \cite{liu+bb09}, \cite{lunn+bsgn09}, \cite{plummer15}, \cite{jacob+mhr17} and \cite{carmona+n20}.
 In \cite{chakra2022modular}, the authors consider a misspecified model and marginal inferences for a subset $\varphi$ of the parameters $\theta$.
 They consider a linear opinion pool as a pooled posterior for $\varphi$, with component LFI posteriors employing summary statistics $S_1$ and $S_2$, $S_1\subset S_2$.
-The summaries $S_1$ are chosen to deliver reliable but possibly imprecise inferences about $\varphi$, whereas $S_2$ can deliver more precise inferences, which we feel nevertheless should not be trusted if they are in conflict with the inferences derived from $S_1$. \cite{chakra2022modular} use conflict checks to give an appropriate value for the mixing weight in the pooled posterior, {which cannot be used to produce guaranteed inferential gains as is in this current work.}
+The summaries $S_1$ are chosen to deliver reliable but possibly imprecise inferences about $\varphi$, whereas $S_2$ can deliver more precise inferences, which we feel nevertheless should not be trusted if they are in conflict with the inferences derived from $S_1$.